Alexey L. Pajitnov, Creator of Tetris

 Early Computer History, Education:

 Alexey showed an early interest in games, and by age 14 became fascinated with puzzles and mathematical tasks.
 He received his Masters degree in Applied Mathematics from the Moscow Institute of Aviation, and went on to work on the pioneering fields of speech recognition and artificial intelligence.

-Considered one of the visionaries of computer games, Henk Rogers helped change the face of the industry as the entrepreneur responsible for bringing the Tetris® game to the United States and world market.
-Under Henk’s direct leadership, the Tetris game has become one of the world’s top-selling video game brands with hundreds of millions of products sold, and after 30 years since its “birth,” that number is still growing.
-Today Rogers serves as Managing Director of The Tetris Company, the exclusive licensor of the Tetris brand, Chairman of Blue Planet Software, the sole agent for the Tetris franchise, founder of Blue Planet Foundation, a nonprofit clean energy advocate, and founder of Blue Startups, Hawaii’s first venture accelerator.
+Considered one of the visionaries of computer games, Henk Rogers helped change the face of the industry as the entrepreneur responsible for bringing the Tetris game to the United States and world market.
+Under Henk’s direct leadership, the Tetris game has become one of the world’s top-selling video game brands with hundreds of millions of products sold, and now, more than 35 years since its “birth,” that number is still growing.
+Today Rogers serves as President of The Tetris Company, the exclusive licensor of the Tetris brand, Chairman of Blue Planet Software, the sole agent for the Tetris franchise, founder of Blue Planet Foundation, a nonprofit clean energy advocate, and founder of Blue Startups, Hawaii’s first venture accelerator.

 Early Computer Game History: